Fecal Incontinence

 Socio-economic burden

 FI has a dramatic impact on the health care system, as existing treatments are often complicated and associated with high costs.
 The cost of today’s commercially available artificial sphincters ranges from USD 6 400 to 16 000.
-This can be can be compared to the long-term cost of treatment of FI secondary to childbirth injury, estimated at more than USD 17 000 per patient (Person & Wexner, 2005).
+This can be compared to the long-term cost of treatment of FI secondary to childbirth injury, estimated at more than USD 17 000 per patient (Person & Wexner, 2005).

-Items with the strongest impact on the overall cost of FI are: incontinence material (diapers, pants, nappies, anal tampons, waterproof sheets, faeces bags etc.), which accounts for a large part of total expenditures.
-For instance in the US, FI accounts for more than USD 400 million per year for adult diapers only (Kalantar, Howell & Talley, 2002).
+Items with the strongest impact on the overall cost of FI are: incontinence material (diapers, pants, nappies, anal tampons, waterproof sheets, feces bags etc.), which accounts for a large part of total expenditures.
+For instance, in the US, FI accounts for more than USD 400 million per year for adult diapers only (Kalantar, Howell & Talley, 2002).
 In addition, it is the second leading cause of admission to long-term facilities in the US (Person & Wexner, 2005).

 Furthermore, a large proportion of direct as well as indirect health care costs involved with FI, derive from the cleaning of incontinent patients.
-It has been estimated that personnel in charge of caring for incontinent patients who are permanently in institutions, devote more than 13% of time available to this duty.
+It has been estimated that personnel in charge of caring for incontinent patients who are permanently in institutions devote more than 13% of time available to this duty.
 However, the cost of health care personnel is not limited only to time and salary.
 Staff members who spend much of their time cleaning incontinent patients are more prone to dissatisfaction, depression and infection than are those engaged in other activities, and they are more likely to give up their jobs.
 (Ratto, Ponzi, Di Stasi & Parello, 2007)

 Field conclusion

 Fecal incontinence is a problematic and often underestimated condition that affects a very large group of people.
 Besides associated health problems, it is socially devastating and embarrassing to live with lacking control of the bowel and its function, which leads to involuntary excretion and leaking.
-The existing treatment methods for faecal incontinence (FI) vary in success rate.
+The existing treatment methods for fecal incontinence (FI) vary in success rate.
 Current treatments are not successful in the long-term and complications with infections are common.
 Developments of new methods that can give patients an improved quality of life are needed.
-Implantica is developing implantable products, which are designed to be placed in the anal canal or rectum and enable patients with fecal incontinence to control bowel movements.
-This is expected to radically improve the patient’s quality of life.